zendframework/zend-expressive/doc/book/reference/migration/to-v1.1.md

 To simplify this process, we provide a tool, detailed in the next section.

-## Migration tool
+## Migration tooling

-In order to make migrating to programmatic pipelines and the new error handling less difficult, we have created a migration tool, installed as a vendor binary, to assist you: `vendor/bin/expressive-pipeline-from-config`.
+In order to make migrating to programmatic pipelines and the new error handling less difficult, we have created several migration tools, installed as vendor binaries, to assist you.
+These include:

+- `vendor/bin/expressive-pipeline-from-config`
+- `vendor/bin/expressive-migrate-original-messages`
+- `vendor/bin/expressive-scan-for-error-middleware`

+### Migrate to programmatic pipelines

+a migration tool, installed as a vendor binary, to assist you: `vendor/bin/expressive-pipeline-from-config`.

 This tool does the following: